ihposey12/AirDok---Frontend/FEATURES.md

 Guidelines and Ideas

 # Core
- 1. Rewrite frontend in Native(Java/Kotlin)
+ 1. Rewrite frontend in Native(Java/Kotlin) for Mobile Android
+ 2. Use Swift for iOS mobile
+ 3. Keep Frontend in React for Web
- 2. Rewrite backend in Node
+ 4. Rewrite backend in Node

 # Basic Features
  1. Login/Register